barchart/watchlist-client-js/docs/content/product_overview.md

 #### Other

-If JavaScript isn't suitable for your environment and you're not interested in direct access, please contact us at solutions@barchart.com or (866) 333-7587.
+If JavaScript isn't suitable for your environment, and you're not interested in direct access, please contact us at solutions@barchart.com or (866) 333-7587.

 ## User Privacy

-Privacy is important to Barchart and we do not wish to transmit or collect personally identifiable information about your users.
+Privacy is important to Barchart.
+We do not wish to transmit or collect personally identifiable information about your users.
 We encourage users of the Watchlist Service to avoid sharing identifying information.

 Here's how: